MIDFIELDR/midfieldr/README.md

 Tabulated results of usage example.
 “Positive outcome” is the count of graduates completing their programs in no more than 6 years.
-“Negative outcome” is the sum of non-graduates plus graduates completing in more than 6 years.
+“Negative outcome” is the sum of those graduating in more than 6 years plus those not graduating.

 <table class=" lightable-paper" style="font-family: &quot;Arial Narrow&quot;, arial, helvetica, sans-serif; margin-left: auto; margin-right: auto;">
 <thead>